 When it comes to washing and drying your car, some detailing enthusiasts get so scientific it seems that becoming a proper detailer should require a four-year degree.
 And while much of the science behind detailing and caring for a car’s paint is very important to know, the casual owner can usually do a perfectly good job if they do their research and use the right products.
 One of the most important steps, however—and one that often gets overlooked—is the drying.

 While it’s easy to grab an old rag, t-shirt, or bath towel to dry off your car, this can cause considerable damage to your paint, mainly in the form of nasty swirl marks.
 These types of towels are just too abrasive to be used on a car’s paint.
-Chamois towels have their problems too, so our recommendation: If you can, an electric leaf blower is actually a great way to get most of the water off—or you can use a high-quality microfiber, or a combination of the two.
+Chamois towels have their problems too, so our recommendation: If you can, an electric leaf blower is actually a great way to get most of the water off—or, if you want to use cloth, the best car drying towel is a high-quality microfiber.

 This one is probably well known to most, but a list like this would be incomplete if I didn’t mention automatic car washes.
 The big problem here is actually not the brushes or materials that the big, spinning and waving towels are made from (for the most part.)
 Rather, hundreds or thousands of cars go through these washes before you do, and all the dirt and debris that they had washed off can become embedded in the materials that are whacking and rubbing against your car.
 After washing so many cars, these materials can become rather rough, and can actually strip off clear coat and damage paint.

 Additionally, I’ve heard of instances where a car’s wheel slipped off the track, causing serious damage to the rims.
 This is probably unlikely to happen, but the damage these machines can cause to your paint is not, so avoid them at all costs.
 Our recommendation: hand wash your car yourself and be sure to follow the proper steps; otherwise, you can do just as much damage as the automatic washes.